HL7/us-cql-ig/input/pagecontent/architectural-guidance.md

 ### Conventions

-As with any content development effort, to facilitate readability and maintainability of CQL, best-practice is to following conventions established by the community:
+As with any content development effort, to facilitate readability and maintainability of CQL, best-practice is to follow and contribute to the conventions established by the community:

 * **[Conventions](https://cql.hl7.org/14-g-formattingconventions.html)**: Overall formatting conventions and best practices
 * **[Using CQL]({{site.data.fhir.ver.cql}}/using-cql.html)**: Best-practices and conformance requirements for using CQL with FHIR